Reima Pietilä's

 Street facade

-Same part of the above facade after modifications in late 1990s (photo from 2011).
+Same part of the above façade after modifications in late 1990s (photo from 2011).
+Ironically, the initial guidelines from 1970 issued by the Ministry of Public Works, which Pietilä had to follow, advised against monumentality.

 More photos of the present situation